learn-co-curriculum/java-object-interactions/README.md

 make='Harley Davidson', model='Sportster', frontTire={airPressure=27, clean=true}, rearTire={airPressure=31, clean=true}
 ```

+### Message #7 `myHarley.wheelieThroughMud()`

+Only the rear tire gets muddy when doing a wheelie on a motorcycle.
 Edit the `Motorcycle` class to add a new method named `wheelieThroughMud()` that
-results in just the rear tire getting dirty (i.e. not clean).
+results in just one message sent to the rear tire.

 ![wheelie sequence](https://curriculum-content.s3.amazonaws.com/6676/java-multipleclasses/sequence_wheelie.png)